marcgenton/marcgenton.github.io/_pages/talks.md

 **---**

-(231) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," University of Geneva, Geneva, Switzerland.
-(230) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," ETHZ, Zuerich, Switzerland.
-(229) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," EPFL, Lausanne, Switzerland.
-(228) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," University of Neuchatel, Neuchatel, Switzerland.
-(227) Genton, M. G. (2011), "A Heckman selection-t model," Shanghai University of Finance and Economics, Shanghai, China.
-(226) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," Zhe Jiang A&F University, Lin'An, China.
-(225) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," East China Normal University, Shanghai, China.
-(224) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," Fudan University, Shanghai, China.

-(223) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," Shanghai University of Finance and Economics, Shanghai, China.
-(222) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," Renmin University, Beijing, China.
-(221) Genton, M. G. (2011), "Skew-elliptical distributions and their applications: a trip beyond normality," Shanghai University of Finance and Economics, Shanghai, China.
-(220) Genton, M. G. (2011), "Power system economic dispatch with spatio-temporal wind forecasts," SAMSI Workshop, Research Triangle Park, USA.
-(219) Genton, M. G. (2011), "Correlation models for temperature fields," SAMSI Workshop, Pleasanton, USA.
-(218) Genton, M. G. (2011), "A valid Matern class of cross-covariance functions for multivariate random fields with any number of components," ISI, Dublin, Ireland.
-(217) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data," NCAR, Boulder, USA.
-(216) Genton, M. G. (2011), "Functional boxplots for complex data visualization," JSM, Miami Beach, USA.
-(215) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data," University College London, London, UK.
-(214) Genton, M. G. (2011), "A Heckman Selection-t Model," ICORS, Valladolid, Spain.
-(213) Genton, M. G. (2011), "Comparing spatial predictions," Symposium on Statistical Space-Time Modelling of Wind Power Forecasts at Technische University Muenchen, Muenchen, Germany.
-(212) Genton, M. G. (2011), "Power system economic dispatch with spatio-temporal wind forecasts," Symposium on Statistical Space-Time Modelling of Wind Power Forecasts at Technische University Muenchen, Muenchen, Germany.
-(211) Genton, M. G. (2011), "Characteristic function based inference for skew-symmetric models," IV Workshop on Probabilistic and Inferential Aspects of Skew-Symmetric Models, in Honour of Adelchi Azzalini's 60th Birthday, Santiago, Chile.
-(210) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data," King Abdullah University of Science and Technology, Thuwal, Saudi Arabia.
-(209) Genton, M. G. (2011), "Functional boxplots for complex data visualization," ADVANCE Distinguished Lecture Series at Kansas State University, Manhattan, USA.

-(208) Genton, M. G. (2011), "Functional boxplots for complex data visualization," COTS, College Station, USA.
-(207) Genton, M. G. (2011), "Cross-covariance functions for multivariate random fields," ENAR, Miami, USA.
-(206) Genton, M. G. (2011), "Functional boxplots," XII EMR, Fortaleza, Brazil.
-(205) Genton, M. G. (2011), "Functional boxplots for visualization of complex curve/image data:
-An application to precipitation and climate model output," Rutgers University, Piscataway, USA.
-(204) Genton, M. G. (2011), "Functional boxplots for complex data visualization," Umea University, Umea, Sweden.
-(203) Genton, M. G. (2011), "Functional boxplots for complex data visualization," IAMCS workshop on data visualization, College Station, USA.
-(202) Genton, M. G. (2011), "Functional boxplots for complex data visualization," Colorado State University, Fort Collins, USA.
-(201) Genton, M. G. (2011), "Functional boxplots for complex data visualization," Hong Kong Baptist University, Hong Kong, China.
+**(231)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," University of Geneva, Geneva, Switzerland.

+**(230)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," ETHZ, Zuerich, Switzerland.

+**(229)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," EPFL, Lausanne, Switzerland.

+**(228)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," University of Neuchatel, Neuchatel, Switzerland.

+**(227)** "A Heckman Selection-t Model," Shanghai University of Finance and Economics, Shanghai, China.

+**(226)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," Zhe Jiang A&F University, Lin'An, China.

+**(225)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," East China Normal University, Shanghai, China.

+**(224)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," Fudan University, Shanghai, China.

+**(223)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," Shanghai University of Finance and Economics, Shanghai, China.

+**(222)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," Renmin University, Beijing, China.

+**(221)** "Skew-Elliptical Distributions and Their Applications: A Trip Beyond Normality," Shanghai University of Finance and Economics, Shanghai, China.

+**(220)** "Power System Economic Dispatch with Spatio-Temporal Wind Forecasts," SAMSI Workshop, Research Triangle Park, USA.

+**(219)** "Correlation Models for Temperature Fields," SAMSI Workshop, Pleasanton, USA.

+**(218)** "A Valid Matern Class of Cross-Covariance Functions for Multivariate Random Fields with Any Number of Components," ISI, Dublin, Ireland.

+**(217)** "Functional Boxplots for Visualization of Complex Curve/Image Data," NCAR, Boulder, USA.

+**(216)** "Functional Boxplots for Complex Data Visualization," JSM, Miami Beach, USA.

+**(215)** "Functional Boxplots for Visualization of Complex Curve/Image Data," University College London, London, UK.

+**(214)** "A Heckman Selection-t Model," ICORS, Valladolid, Spain.

+**(213)** "Comparing Spatial Predictions," Symposium on Statistical Space-Time Modelling of Wind Power Forecasts at Technische University Muenchen, Muenchen, Germany.

+**(212)** "Power System Economic Dispatch with Spatio-Temporal Wind Forecasts," Symposium on Statistical Space-Time Modelling of Wind Power Forecasts at Technische University Muenchen, Muenchen, Germany.

+**(211)** "Characteristic Function Based Inference for Skew-Symmetric Models," IV Workshop on Probabilistic and Inferential Aspects of Skew-Symmetric Models, in Honour of Adelchi Azzalini's 60th Birthday, Santiago, Chile.

+**(210)** "Functional Boxplots for Visualization of Complex Curve/Image Data," King Abdullah University of Science and Technology, Thuwal, Saudi Arabia.

+**(209)** "Functional Boxplots for Complex Data Visualization," ADVANCE Distinguished Lecture Series at Kansas State University, Manhattan, USA.

+**(208)** "Functional Boxplots for Complex Data Visualization," COTS, College Station, USA.

+**(207)** "Cross-Covariance Functions for Multivariate Random Fields," ENAR, Miami, USA.

+**(206)** "Functional ****oxplots," XII EMR, Fortaleza, Brazil.

+**(205)** "Functional Boxplots for Visualization of Complex Curve/Image Data: An Application to Precipitation and Climate Model Output," Rutgers University, Piscataway, USA.

+**(204)** "Functional Boxplots for Complex Data Visualization," Umea University, Umea, Sweden.

+**(203)** "Functional Boxplots for Complex Data Visualization," IAMCS workshop on data visualization, College Station, USA.

+**(202)** "Functional Boxplots for Complex Data Visualization," Colorado State University, Fort Collins, USA.

+**(201)** "Functional Boxplots for Complex Data Visualization," Hong Kong Baptist University, Hong Kong, China.

 **---**